-Do I sell my company now or build it for 2 years more?
+Do I sell my company now, in 2021, or build it for 2 years more?

-> This is a question often posed by owners contemplating the sale of their business in good economic times.
+This is a question often posed by owners contemplating the sale of their business in good economic times.
 Whilst the long-term impact of the Covid-19 lockdowns on many SME businesses remains to be fully assessed, this question will become much more prevalent in the coming months for those who were considering the sale of their business at the start of 2020 but have postponed the decision to sell over this time.

 The answer will lie in whether what they are able to achieve in the next 2 to 3 years will actually add value compared to what they could achieve were they to put the business on the market for sale now.

 From the deals we have completed through 2020, since the first lockdown, in most cases we have achieved the valuations we would have expected pre-Covid.